AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

    end P;

-Like for type predicates, the name of the type can be used inside the invariant expression to refer to the current instance of the type.
-Here the type predicate of ``Stack`` expresses that the ``Max`` field of a valid stack is the maximum of the elements stored in the stack.
+Like for subtype predicates, the name of the type can be used inside the invariant expression to refer to the current instance of the type.
+Here the subtype predicate of ``Stack`` expresses that the ``Max`` field of a valid stack is the maximum of the elements stored in the stack.